MarketDataApp/documentation/sheets-add-on/formulas/optiondata.md

   - "all" – Returns all values.
   - "noheaders" – Returns values without column headers.

-- **startDate** _(OPTIONAL)_ – The start date when fetching historical data.
+- **start date** _(OPTIONAL)_ – The start date when fetching historical data.
 If start date is specified, but endDate is not, only the single day’s data is returned.

-- **endDate** _(OPTIONAL)_ – The end date when fetching historical data, or the number of calendar days (not trading days) from startDate for which to return data.
+- **end date** _(OPTIONAL)_ – The end date when fetching historical data, or the number of calendar days (not trading days) from startDate for which to return data.

 ## Notes

 :::info Notes

 All parameters must be enclosed in quotation marks or be references to cells containing text.
-A possible exception is when endDate is specified as a number of days.
+A possible exception is when end date is specified as a number of days.

 ---

-Real-time or current day results will be returned as a value within a single cell unless specific attributes are requested.
-Historical data, even for a single day, will be returned as an expanded array with column headers.
+Results will be returned as a value within a single cell if a single attribute is requested.
+Multiple attributes or multi-day results will be returned with column headers.

----

-If any date parameters are specified, the request is considered historical and only the historical attributes are allowed.

 ---